tonikerttula/APE/metasploitable1.md

 We can use many different tactics when attacking Metasploitable 2.
 In this excercise, we are going to use from the Att&ck the following tactics and techniques:

+1. Discovery: Network Sniffing
-1. Reconnaissance: Active Scanning - Vulnerability Scanning
+2. Reconnaissance: Active Scanning - Vulnerability Scanning
-2. Credential Access: Brute Force - Credential Stuffing
+3. Credential Access: Brute Force - Credential Stuffing
-3. Collection: Data from Local System
+4. Collection: Data from Local System
-4. Exfiltration
+5. Exfiltration
-5. Impact: Account Access Removal
+6. Impact: Account Access Removal

 Start up Kali and Metasploitable in the same network by making sure they are both set to Host-only adapter in the Network tab in the Virtual Box Manager Settings.
 Your task is to:

+1. Discover IP-address for the target machine.
-1. Find vulnerabilities in the Metasploitable machine, which you could use to get access.
+2. Find vulnerabilities in the Metasploitable machine, which you could use to get access.
-2. Get in the Machine
+3. Get in the Machine
-3. Find something interesting (for example /etc/shadow/)
+4. Find something interesting (for example /etc/shadow/)
-4. Extract the finding
+5. Extract the finding
-5. Remove the original user's access to the machine.
+6. Remove the original user's access to the machine.

 Taktiikka: Reconnassaince
 Tekniikka: Active Scanning